 Have you heard of dysfunctional families?
+Must have heard of dysfunctional families in movies?
 No?
 Well, then have you heard of a flawless family?
 Before remarking a family as impeccable, let us ask ourselves if we as individuals are perfect?
 The answer to that is more than apparent.
 No individual is faultless.
 Then how can we conclude a family to be perfect?
 When the individuals are the living embodiment of flaws.
-Can we expect to have beautiful souvenir (family) of perfection?
+Can we expect to have a beautiful souvenir (family) of perfection?

 It does not matter how affluent or needy or how immensely or lowly qualified the family is, dysfunctionality is an inevitable factor of every family indifferent of your background.
 It is a war zone in which many people have succumbed fighting for and unknowingly against their loved ones.
 This lockdown, or the whole Covid-19 situation, has brought family close.
 Think about it, did it drew us close?
 Every person is dealing with a new trauma every day.